lihicohenn/CPP_EX2/readme.md

 Stream Output:
 << – Overloaded as a friend function to print the matrix in a formatted, readable way and to acsess the matrix fields

+I also added a class named: Row
+I chose to add that class to solve the problem of creating elements in the matrix (with operator []) that the row is out of bounds (else i needed to return pointer to double and it was difficult to control this problem)

 Testing: